tmahlburg/picorv32-imt/README.md

 *Note: Enabling this parameter will be most effective when retiming (aka "register balancing") is enabled in the synthesis flow.*

+This is unsupported for now.

 #### CATCH_MISALIGN (default = 1)

 Set this to 0 to disable the circuitry for catching misaligned memory accesses.

+This is unsupported for now.

 #### CATCH_ILLINSN (default = 1)